 “Two-thirds of respondents do not believe they will be able to sustain their businesses for more than 6 months.”

 We are just now past that sixth month and the situation only seems seem to have improved slightly over the summer.
 A lot of businesses have been able to pivot in some way to help stop the bleeding.
 Most distilleries have either decided to focus solely on production needs for wholesale or have followed suit with restaurants in pivoting towards to go sales and outdoor seating.
 But while liquor store sales are booming not every craft distillery will necessarily have that strong of a wholesale business, especially those that are newer.
 Which means their main source of income would have been from their tasting rooms and local partners such as restaurants and bars, both of which dropped off monumentally back when all of this started.
 And are about to be even more severely affected with the rising case numbers in the US and the approaching winter.
 Frankly I am surprised distillers have been able to hold out for so long.
 While I have seen a couple of articles discussing the potential for closing both back in April and more recently in August, a quick Google search didn’t reveal too many permanent closures within the craft distilling community.
-So hopefully that is a good sign but I’m afraid of what we will see in the next two or three months.
+So hopefully that is a good sign but I do fear what we will see in the next two or three months.